mulesoft-consulting/RTFonGCP/README.md

 In this step we will create a new certificate to but used by RTF.
 If you do not have **openssl** installed on your laptop you will need to install before moving forward.

-- Open a terminal windown and execute the following command
+- Open a terminal window and execute the following command

 ```bash
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365